Céline Downen: Beehive WorksCurrent

 Beehive Works: Glendale Library

-Built with the idea of creating a true community space, the Glendale Library is located in the Glendale neighborhood just west of downtown.
+Built with the idea of creating a true community space, the Glendale Branch is located in the Glendale neighborhood just west of downtown.
 It is a popular after-school hangout for many of the kids in the area.
 Students from the University of Utah spent four weeks facilitating art workshops geared toward all ages.
 The end result is a collaboration of colors, patterns, thoughts and conversations, where participants made not only the objects you see here but also new human connections.

 Instructor – Céline Downen